NelsonPython/Git_training_docs/UndoingThings.md

-# Undoing things
+# Amending git commits

 ## Amend
 Suppose you committed too early and forgot to include some files.
 Perhaps a commit has an unexpected outcome.
-Commit again using the --amend option.
+Commit again using the ` --amend ` option.

 ### Create two files